Recruitment Timeline

 PHA at EAF

-Tuesday, September 26 • 11AM - 3PM
+Tuesday, September 24 • 11AM - 3PM

 Find us at the SCOPE booth on the Quad between Royce Hall and Powell Library to learn more about us and our sister organizations!
 Stop by for a flyer and get your questions answered by a board member.
 Follow us for the latest updates @scopepha.

-PHA Information Session
+PHA Information Sessions

 Meet our leadership team and learn more about our projects, values, and upcoming plans.
 If you are interested in our organization, we highly recommend you come out to one or both of these!